-- (2) Each plan permits grants of, or with respect to, shares of any series of SplitCo common stock, subject to a single aggregate limit. - (3) The Atlanta Braves Holdings, Inc. Transitional Stock Adjustment Plan will govern the terms and conditions of awards with respect to SplitCo common stock that will be granted in connection with the adjustments to awards relating Liberty Media's common stock granted prior to the Split-Off, as described under "The Split-Off Proposal Effect of the Split-Off on Outstanding Liberty Braves Incentive Awards" above.
-As a result, we do not anticipate further grants will be permitted under this plan.
+(2) Each plan permits grants of, or with respect to, shares of any series of SplitCo common stock, subject to a single, aggregate limit.

+(3) The Atlanta Braves Holdings, Inc. Transitional Stock Adjustment Plan will govern the terms and conditions of awards with respect to SplitCo common stock that will be granted in connection with the adjustments to awards relating to the Liberty Media common stock granted prior to the Split-Off, as described under "The Split-Off Proposal - Effect of the Split-Off on Outstanding Liberty Braves Incentive Awards" above.
+As a result, SplitCo does not anticipate further grants will be permitted under this plan.